About Dr. Baruch S. Blumberg

 In 1976, Dr. Blumberg won the Nobel Prize in Medicine for discovering the hepatitis B virus.
 He and his colleagues discovered the virus in 1967, and invented the first hepatitis B vaccine in 1969.

-He was the Senior Advisor to the President of Fox Chase Cancer Center, and Professor of Medicine and Anthropology at the University of Pennsylvania, both located in Philadelphia.
-In 1999, he was asked to serve as Director of the NASA Astrobiology Institute in Moffett Field, Calif.
-He subsequently was appointed NASA's Senior Advisor to the Administrator for Biology, headquartered in Washington, D.C.
+A native of Brooklyn, N.Y., Dr. Blumberg was the Senior Advisor to the President of Philadelphia's Fox Chase Cancer Center, and Professor of Medicine and Anthropology at the University of Pennsylvania.
+In 1999, he was asked to serve as Director of the NASA Astrobiology Institute in California and subsequently was appointed NASA's Senior Advisor to the Administrator for Biology, headquartered in Washington, D.C.